You are a pioneering woman

 Yes, we’ve still got a long way to go before we are truly equal to men.
 But even when things aren’t perfect, there’s often an element of choice, and things we can all do to champion equality and support more vulnerable women.

-Compared to one hundred years ago, many women today can choose how we want to live our life including:
+Compared to one hundred years ago, many women today can choose how they want to live their life.
+If you’re reading this you’re likely to be enjoying more choices than your ancestors in relation to:

-- What work, career, or life’s path we want to follow.
+- What work, career, or life path you want to follow.

-- Which partners and friends we want in our lives.
+- Which partners and friends you want in your life.
 I know many people find it hard to find a partner, although most of us could be with someone if we weren’t fussy.
-Quite rightly we’ve also become discerning, in our quest for love and respect and unfortunately side effects of choice sometimes include being alone or getting hurt.
+Through privilege we’ve had choices that have enabled us to be more discerning.
+The downside of this is that sometimes that means we can feel lonely until we find our ideal partner.

 - The ability to earn our own money.